davidrpugh/stochastic-expatriate-descent/_posts/2020-03-19-getting-started-with-conda.md

 # Conda "Best Practices"

+In the following section I detail a minimal set of best practices for using Conda to manage data science environments that I use in my own work.

 ## TLDR;

 Here is the basic recipe for using Conda to manage a project specific software stack.

 ```bash
 (base) $ mkdir project-dir